-Jehina has been competing in bodybuilding since age 19 and is now
+Jehina has been competing in bodybuilding since age 19.
+She is now

 In 2013 she won first place in women’s physique and first overall at the NPC Eastern USA Bodybuilding Championship.
 In 2014 at her first international show, Team Universe, she was awarded a Pro Card by IFBB.
 This made history as she was the first ever bodybuilder who has been vegan since birth to receive it.
-This prestigious accolade remains her favourite milestone in her career, and by 2019 she had competed three times as an IFBB Pro Physique competitor.
+This prestigious accolade remains her favourite milestone in her career.
+By 2019 she had competed three times as an IFBB Pro Physique competitor.

 Veganism is something central to her beliefs and compromising at times such as when travelling are not an option for her.
 Although unlike many other vegan athletes, Jehina did not transition to veganism as she was born into a vegan family.